SynergyGrid/sg-task-management/README.md

 - Seed default sections, departments, or members by tweaking the constants near the top of `src/app.js`.
 - Tailwind via CDN powers the UI.
 Swap it with a PostCSS build if you prefer local Tailwind compilation.
 - The client signs into Supabase automatically using the shared credentials in `VITE_SHARED_EMAIL` / `VITE_SHARED_PASSWORD`.
 Create that user once in Supabase Auth (email/password) and share the same values with your team.
+- The WhatsApp importer needs Gemini credentials and a destination company/project (see `VITE_*` variables above).

 ## Supabase Migration Status